Holding company in Dubai · Assets and subsidiaries

 Step by step

-Eleven structured steps: from the analysis of your assets and subsidiaries to bank account opening and visa issuance.
+Eleven structured steps: from wealth diagnosis and jurisdiction selection to bank account opening and visas.
+Operational in 2 to 20 days.

 1. 01